DSAP1718/dsap1718_group1_proj/README.md

 # Instructions

-#### 1.)
-Matlab GUI
+####1.)
+MATLAB GUI
-- Run the SpectrogramMain.m and it will show an interface with a record time.
+-Run the SpectrogramMain.m then it will show the interface of recording an audio.
-- Enter desired amount of time Matlab will record.
+-Enter desired amount of time that MATLAB will record the voice.
-- After recording, another window will show and it will export the sample values to the first sheet name [Raw Data]
+-Click the yes button when another window shows to export in Excel the sample values to Raw Data Sheet.

-#### 2.)
+####2.)
 Excel GUI
-- After exporting the data from Matlab to Excel, the first sheet will contain the samples.
+-Run the Spectrogram.xlsm then the Raw Data Sheet will contain the sample values.
-- The second sheet, the "*Functions*" sheet, will contain 4 buttons:
+-Click the Functions sheet that contains 4 buttons:
 -- Calculate Window
 -- Calculate FFT of Windows
--- Normalise
+-- Normalize
 -- Spectrogram
-- With the parameters:
+-With the parameters:
 -- FFT Size
 -- Window
 -- Overlap/Hop size

-##### 2.1) Buttons
+####2.1) Buttons
--  Calculate Window
+-Calculate Window
--- This will print out values of the windows given the *window* in the parameter fields.
+-- Click this button to print out values of the windows given the window in the parameter fields.
-- Calculate FFT of Windows
+-Calculate FFT of Windows
--- This will caculate the FFT of each window.
+-- Click this button to caculate the FFT of each window.
-- Normalize
+-Normalize
--- This will normalize the values of the FFT.
+-- Click this button to normalize the values of the FFT.
-- Spectrogram
+-Spectrogram
--- This will compute for the magnitude of each window and the grayscaled values of each window.
+-- Click this button to compute for the magnitude of each window and the grayscaled values of each window.
 This will also print the greyscaled values to sheet 3 for Matlab importation.

-##### 2.1) Parameters
+####2.2) Parameters
-- FFT Size
+-FFT Size
--- The size of Radix that it will perform
+-- Type the size of radix that it will perform.
-- Window
+-Window
--- The length of each window.
-This will be equal to FFT size.
--- *Futher updates will replace this to hanning size*
+-- Type the length of each window.
+This will be equal to FFT size. -- Futher updates will replace this to hanning size -Overlap/Hop size
-- Overlap/Hop size
--- The hop size for each window, also determined the overlap of each window.
+-- Type the hop size for each window, also determined the overlap of each window.

-#### 3.)
-Back to Matlab
+####3.)
+MATLAB
-- Running the *generateSpec.m* will create a .bmp file of the values from the excel.
+-Run the generateSpec.m to create a .bmp file of the values from the excel.

 # Future Update
 The team is currently developing the application to allow larger size of the FFT because the FFT size is striclty at 32 radix and is also improving the output of the program.